JesseDWhite/mr-robogers-neighborhood/README.md

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_
 ## Contact Information
 _{Add your contact information here.}_
+## Specs

+Describe beepBoop()

+Test: "it should return an array with a given number if a given number is inputed."
+Code: beepBoop(0)
+Expected Output: ["0"]